bceverly/sysmanage/README.md

 - Run db_setup.sh to generate the createdb.sh script and the sysmanage.yaml file (copy it to /etc)
 - Migrate to the latest database schema with "alembic upgrade head"
+- Make sure your /etc/hosts file has entries in it for the URLs you are using for the website and the API
+- Run 'npm install' to install the dependencies the project needs in the ./frontend directory
-- Run the web UI via "python3 -m http.server" from the ./website directory
+- Run the web UI via "npm start" from the ./frontend directory
 - Run the backend API with "uvicorn backend.main:app"
 - Run the unit tests with "pytest"